huggingface/transformers/docs/source/add_new_model.rst

    input_ids = [0, 4, 4, 3, 2, 4, 1, 7, 19]
    output = model(input_ids).last_hidden_states

-It is very likely that the 🤗 Transformers implementation and the original model implementation don’t give the exact same output the very first time or that the forward pass throws an error.
-Don’t be disappointed - it’s expected!
-First, you should make sure that the forward pass doesn’t throw any errors.
+It is very likely that the 🤗 Transformers implementation and the original model implementation don't give the exact same output the very first time or that the forward pass throws an error.
+Don't be disappointed - it's expected!
+First, you should make sure that the forward pass doesn't throw any errors.
 It often happens that the wrong dimensions are used leading to a ``Dimensionality mismatch`` error or that the wrong data type object is used, *e.g.* ``torch.long`` instead of ``torch.float32``.
-Don’t hesitate to ask the Hugging Face team for help, if you don’t manage to solve certain errors.
+Don't hesitate to ask the Hugging Face team for help, if you don't manage to solve certain errors.

 The final part to make sure the 🤗 Transformers implementation works correctly is to ensure that the outputs are